An Endowment policy is like a savings plan with life cover.

 The process of allocating the bonus to the policy of the insured is called vesting.

 The bonus so added to the sum assured at the end of every year is called Vested Bonus.

 While the bonus is vested every year, it does not compound like a fixed deposit.
 Each year it accumulates as in case of simple interest.

 The following example shows the effect of bonus on the sum assured on a 5-year endowment policy.

 |Years||Sum Assured||Vested Bonus||Total|

-Like all insurance plan, the Endowment policies also have some limitations.
+Like all insurance plans, the Endowment policies also have some limitations.

 1. Higher Premiums in comparison to other policies

 The Premiums on endowment plans are usually higher than Term life or Whole of life insurance plans.
 This is an expensive approach to life insurance.

 2. The surrender value usually is lower than the premium paid